jenyss/confluence-knowledge-agent/README.md

 To run the Confluence Knowledge Assistant with an MCP connection, you need:

 * Python 3.13 with a virtual environment (venv).
-* JupyterLab (installed inside the venv).
+* JupyterLab (installed inside the venv) or you can use the public one at [Jupyter Lab](https://jupyter.org/try-jupyter/lab/).
 * Node.js - includes npx, which is used to launch the MCP client (mcp-remote) on the fly without a global install.
 * Access to the Atlassian MCP endpoint: https://mcp.atlassian.com/v1/sse

-You can run this notebook in [Jupyter Lab](https://jupyter.org/try-jupyter/lab/) or in your local Jupyter Lab.